-A more detailed view of the underlying mechanisms is provided in Fig. 11, which shows the time-evolution of the composite IRD record (Fig. 1) from cores SO82-5 and PS2644 (orange, upper curve), the salinity reconstruction (red) from Nordic Sea core SO82-5 (van Kreveld et al., 2000) and the GISP2 ice-core temperature reconstruction
+A more detailed view of the underlying mechanisms is provided in Fig. 11, which shows the time evolution of the composite IRD record (Fig. 1) from cores SO82-5 and PS2644 (orange, upper curve), the salinity reconstruction (blue, upper curve) from Irminger Sea core SO82-5 (van Kreveld et al., 2000), the North Atlantic ARM data (red, middle curve) (Kissel et al., 2008) as a proxy for changes in AMOC strength, summer SST variations from the Irminger Sea (cyan, middle curve) (van Kreveld et al., 2000) and the GISP2 ice-core temperature reconstruction (black, lower curve) (Alley, 2000).
+All data were interpolated onto the GICC05 timescales (see caption to Fig. 1 and Sect.
+3.6 for more details).
+Here we begin with the high IRD values during HS4, low salinities and cold conditions in the Irminger Sea and a weak AMOC (40-39 ka BP).
+Around \sim 39 ka BP the strong freshwater forcing vanishes abruptly.
+Concomitantly,